spifm/pm4py-llm/README.md

     - `enabled`: boolean to enable/disable the analysis using true/false
     - `prompt`: prompt to be used for the analysis joined with the context
     - `max_tokens`: maximum number of tokens to be used in the analysis of the DFG
+    - `simplify_dfg.enabled`: boolean to enable/disable the simplification of the DFG using true/false
+    - `simplify_dfg.prompt`: prompt to be used for the simplification of the DFG joined with the context
 - `llm.temporal_profile`: configuration for analyzing an abstraction of Temporal Profile.
 If empty, analysis will not be performed
     - `enabled`: boolean to enable/disable the analysis using true/false
     - `prompt`: prompt to be used for the analysis joined with the context